 Search engine optimization or SEO is the process to follow so that your website:

-- Will appear in one of the top positions in the Search engines results pages (SERPs) when people search for terms (keywords) related to your products or services.
+- Will appear in one of the top positions in the Search engine results pages (SERPs) when people search for terms (keywords) related to your products or services.

-- Will provide for a great user experience since SEO is not just about rankings but it’s also about building high quality websites.
+- Provides for a great user experience since SEO is not just about rankings but it’s also about building high-quality websites.

 To fully optimize your business website for search engines, you need to configure or optimize a number of settings.

-These are related with your technical infrastructure, site structure, content and a lot of other factors.
+These are related to your technical infrastructure, site structure, content, and a lot of other factors.

 Technical SEO can help you optimize your website for the crawling and indexing phase.
 It’s a crucial process that will ensure that search engines can access, read and index your content without any problems.

-On page SEO is what needs to be done within your website so that search engines can get a better understanding on what is you are trying to promote in their index.
+On page SEO is what needs to be done within your website so that search engines can get a better understanding of what is you are trying to promote in their index.

 Off page SEO is about promoting your business online so that search engines are convinced that your website deserves one of the top places in their search results.
 This is also referred to as link building.